MicrosoftDocs/powerapps-docs/powerapps-docs/maker/common-data-service/data-platform-excel-addin.md

 ## Edit data in Excel
 You can change table data as you require and then publish it back by selecting **Publish** in the Excel Add-in.

-To edit a record, select a cell in the worksheet, and then change the cell value.
+To edit a row, select a cell in the worksheet, and then change the cell value.

-To add a new record, follow one of these steps:
+To add a new row, follow one of these steps:

 * Select anywhere in the worksheet, and then select **New** in the Excel Add-in.
 * Select in the last row of the worksheet, and then press the Tab key until the cursor moves out of the last column of that row, and a new row is created.
 * Select in the row immediately below the worksheet and start to enter data in a cell.
 When you move the focus out of that cell, the worksheet expands to include the new row.

-To delete a record, follow one of these steps:
+To delete a row, follow one of these steps:

 * Right-click the row number next to the worksheet row to delete, and then select **Delete**.
 * Right-click in the worksheet row to delete, and then select **Delete** > **Table Rows**.